 Layout and design should exploit the canal side location, opening up access to the tow path.
 Grade II Listed Buildings on site should be preserved or enhanced.
 Early consideration of archaeological interest along canal route required.
 A mix of uses are acceptable and there may be potential for energy related uses or transport/ depot/fleet services which are complementary to the existing uses and EfW plant but which provide a buffer and help to manage the transition from the industrial character of the EFW plant to the more active commercial character of the City Centre.
 As the site is in close proximity to the EfW facility, dispersion modelling may be needed dependent on scale of development / proximity to the chimney.
 Close to an AQMA - proposals should aim to improve or ensure no further deterioration in air quality.
 The Tinkers Leen runs in a culvert through the site, upon which no development should take place.
 If possible this should be opened up to improve its ecological value.
 There is potential for improved cycling and walking connections from the canal through to the Waterside area.
-The site is within an area of high flood risk and any planning application should be accompanied by a site specific Flood Risk Assessment which should include consideration of the Nottingham Canal.
+The site is within an area of high flood risk and any planning application should be accompanied by a site specific Flood Risk Assessment which should include consider the interactionation of the Nottingham Canal and the potential to raise the access, with flood compensation works to and from the site.
 The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
 Within Minerals Safeguarding Area - requires prior notification but not considered a barrier to development.
 Opportunities for low carbon energy via the District Heating System should be explored.
 Development should have regard to planned highway improvements near the site as part of Turning Point South (TR2.4).